-WARNING: For important information about avoiding hearing loss and avoiding distractions that could lead to dangerous situations, see Important safety information on page 157.
+WARNING: For important information about avoiding hearing loss and avoiding distractions that could lead to dangerous situations, see Important safety information on page 146.

 Note: The use of certain accessories with iPad may affect wireless performance.
 Not all iPhone and iPod touch accessories are fully compatible with iPad.
-Turning on Airplane Mode may eliminate audio interference between iPad and an accessory.
+Turning on airplane mode may eliminate audio interference between iPad and an accessory.
 Reorienting or relocating iPad and the connected accessory may improve wireless performance.

-Turn Bluetooth on or off.
+Turn on Bluetooth.
 Go to Settings > Bluetooth.
-You can also turn Bluetooth ⋠ on or off in Control Center.

 Connect to a Bluetooth device.
 Tap the device in the Devices list, then follow the onscreen instructions to connect to it.
 See the documentation that came with the device for information about Bluetooth pairing.
-For information about using an Apple Wireless Keyboard, see Use an Apple Wireless Keyboard on page 30.
+For information about using an Apple Wireless Keyboard, see Use an Apple Wireless Keyboard on page 28.

-iPad must be within about 33 feet (10 meters) of the Bluetooth device.
+iPad must be within about 30 feet (10 meters) of the Bluetooth device.

 Return audio output to iPad.
 Turn off or unpair the device, turn off Bluetooth in Settings > Bluetooth, or use AirPlay to switch audio output to iPad.
-See AirPlay on page 39.
+See AirPlay on page 37.
 Audio output returns to iPad if the Bluetooth device moves out of range.

 Unpair a device.
-Go to Settings > Bluetooth, tap (i) next to the device, then tap Forget this Device.
+Go to Settings > Bluetooth, tap (i) next to the device, then tap "Forget this Device."
 If you don't see the Devices list, make sure Bluetooth is on.